graphql/graphql-wg/rfcs/MatchesDirective.md

 }
 ```

-A client may rely on the ordering of `supports` fields to indicate the preference and rank order in which to return objects.
+A client may rely on the ordering of `supports` fields to indicate the
+preference and rank order in which to return objects.

 However, this may cause confusion and unintentional cache misses.

-The client must decide if they wish to make the ordering of `supports` meaningful or not - and it not, we should enforce that the ordering is consistent (alphabetically sorted).
+The client must decide if they wish to make the ordering of `supports`
+meaningful or not - and it not, we should enforce that the ordering is
+consistent (alphabetically sorted).

 A `sort` argument is provided to support this:

-- If `sorted` is True (default), `supports` argument ordering is enforced via a request validation rule.
+- If `sorted` is True (default), `supports` argument ordering is enforced via a
+  request validation rule.
-- If `sorted` is False, `supports` argument ordering is not enforced, allowing different fragments to specify different orderings (and be cached independently)
+- If `sorted` is False, `supports` argument ordering is not enforced, allowing
+  different fragments to specify different orderings (and be cached
+  independently).

 **Example**